 “Nice job with the facilitation,” the university president said to me.
 “We got where we needed to get and you played an important role in that.”
 I began to smile at the compliment.
-What he said next, though, froze the smile on my face.

 “But I thought you might like to know that you looked pretty bored most of the time and it rubbed a few people the wrong way.”

 The smile froze on my face.
 I was aghast.
 And ashamed.
 Because it was true.
 I had been bored.

 When the president shared that feedback, I experienced an identity quake of terrible proportions.
 I heard myself thinking, “You are a pathetic meeting facilitator, Tammy.
 And he thinks so too!”
 My identity as a competent professional had just been torn asunder by my totalizing thinking.

 What totalizing feels and sounds like during conflict

 Totalizing is the experience of viewing something through an all-or-nothing lens.
 It’s binary thinking — “It’s either this or it’s that” — that leaves no room for the increments in between.

 Most behavior, though, occurs in those very increments that totalizing ignores.

 Totalizing comes up frequently in conflict.
 Here are some examples:

 - She thinks I’m a bad parent.